-Working with IDEs can for sure speed up our development, but using Text Editors for sure has some advantages which helps us in long term.
-They not only help us understand the code much better, but also helps us develop some good habits of coding.
+Working with IDEs can for sure speed up our development, but using Text Editors for sure has some advantages which help us in long-term.
+They not only help us understand the code much better but also helps us develop some good habits of coding.

-As a developer I am very choosey about the tools that I use during development.
+As a developer, I am very choosy about the tools that I use during development.
 Things like which Terminal software do I prefer (Terminal or iTerm), which browser do I use with which Debugging Tools.
-But one of the most important tool for any developer is the IDE / Text editor.
+But one of the most important tools for any developer is the IDE / Text editor.

 So very quickly if I need to list some of the things which will develop are:

 - More knowledge about the framework and it’s structure

 - More control over tasks which are automated inside IDE